Walking the Names

 Bath Union Workhouse, Odd Down, Bath.
 Over 4000 Bath residents died in poverty 1838- 1899 they were buried in the land alongside the building and most in a nearby field.
 There is no memorial to them.

 An aerial photo a hot summer ago faintly shows the ragged teeth of the burial plots jammed in over a period of forty years.
-How a rich city in a rich country at the centre of an Empire dumped the bodies of its poor, consoled at least that it was in consecrated ground.

 In a series of performative walks in collaboration with historian and poet Dr John Payne 2017 coinciding with his exhibition about the Workhouse at the Museum of Bath at Work we hosted conversations about poverty and welfare.
 There were further walks to the burial ground in 2018, as part of the Bathscape Walking Festival where we improvised a poor requiem in the rain.
 Paying our respects to the forgotten poor of the enchanted city.